cri-o/cri-o/README.md

 > curl https://raw.githubusercontent.com/cri-o/cri-o/main/scripts/get | bash
 ```

+The script automatically verifies the uploaded sigstore signatures as well, if
+the local system has [`cosign`](https://github.com/sigstore/cosign) available in
+its `$PATH`.

 Beside `amd64` we also support the `arm64` bit architecture.
 This can be
 selected via the script, too: